smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 - TIE: **Water Moon** by Samantha Sotto Yambao and **The Spellshop** by Sarah Beth Durst, each read 15 times
 - TIE: **When Among Crows** by Veronica Roth and **The Book That Wouldn't Burn** by Mark Lawrence, each read 10 times
 - TIE: **The Teller of Small Fortunes** by Julie Leong and **Someone You Can Build a Nest In** by John Wiswell, each read 9 times
-- TIE: **The Mountain in the Sea** by Ray Nayler and **How To Become the Dark Lord and Die Trying** by Django Wexler, each read 8 times
+- TIE: **A Magical Girl Retires** by Park Seolyeon and **The Mountain in the Sea** by Ray Nayler and **How To Become the Dark Lord and Die Trying** by Django Wexler, each read 8 times

-**TOTAL**: 1307 books read, with 907 unique titles.
+**TOTAL**: 1307 books read, with 880 unique titles.
 799 books were claimed to qualify for hard mode.
-741 books were used only once for this square.
+702 books were used only once for this square.
 Skipped 38 times.
 Substituted 8 times.

 #### Most Read Authors